516-470-1961

 Fireplace Remodeling Nassau County NY | Creatively Done Homes

-Custom Built in Millwork with Shiplap Wall and Flanking Bookcases Around a Fireplace in Locust Valley Nassau County by Creatively Done Homes Improvements
+Custom Built in Millwork with Shiplap Wall and Flanking Bookcases Around a Fireplace in Locust Valley Nassau County by Creatively Done Homes Improvements Inc

-Fireplace Remodeling Nassau County NY — Built-Ins, Surrounds & Shiplap Walls
+Fireplace Remodeling Nassau County NY

-Custom millwork fireplace surround in Woodbury NY by Creatively Done Homes Improvements
+Custom millwork fireplace surround in Woodbury NY by Creatively Done Homes Improvements Inc.

 From a Blank Wall to a Room-Defining Built-In — Locust Valley

 This project started with a 14-foot wall in a Locust Valley family room that wasn’t doing its job.
 The fireplace was there.
 A poorly executed mantel and surround were there.
-Two IKEA-quality bookcases flanked it — completely out of proportion with the room and the zip code.
+Two freestanding bookcases flanked it — completely out of proportion with the room and the zip code.
 The wall had potential.
 It just hadn’t been realized.

 The homeowners had already done the right homework.
 They’d worked with an interior designer to develop a millwork elevation drawing — a professional rendering showing exactly what the wall should become.
 Two lower cabinets flanking the fireplace.
 Two open bookcase sections stacked above.
 Shiplap behind the TV and fireplace.
 Crown at the ceiling.
 It was well-conceived.
 It just needed someone who could actually build it.

-Interior designer millwork elevation drawing for a Nassau County fireplace built-in project by Creatively Done Homes Improvements
+Interior designer millwork elevation drawing for a Nassau County fireplace built-in project by Creatively Done Homes Improvements Inc.

 The designer’s millwork elevation drawing for the Locust Valley project — Kevin builds directly from professional renderings like this one, solving the engineering details the drawing doesn’t specify.

 Cases and cabinets were fabricated off-site, prepped and primed before delivery.
 After installation, Kevin set up a spray booth on-site and applied three to four coats of Sherwin-Williams cabinet paint in Wedding Veil White, sanding between each coat.
-The result is a finish you’d find in a high-end furniture showroom — smooth, hard, even, and built to last decades without the brush marks or roller texture that brush-applied paint leaves behind.
-The wall that used to disappear into the background now anchors the entire room.

-Custom millwork fireplace surround in Syosset NY by Creatively Done Homes Improvements
+Custom millwork fireplace surround in Syosset NY by Creatively Done Homes Improvements Inc.

 Custom fireplace surround and millwork in Syosset — another example of the full-wall treatment Kevin designs and builds for Nassau County homeowners.